 This is why you should consult a tax professional who can determine your tax liability and advise you on how to file and pay your taxes.

-To set up your taxes, go to ‘Settings’ and then click ‘Taxes’.
+To set up your taxes, go to ‘Settings’ and then click ‘Taxes and duties’.

 When you set up your first store on Shopify, your primary domain does use the format ‘your-first-Shopify-store-name.myshopify.com’.
 But this is not a great searchable site, and it may make you seem unprofessional.